 If you employ staff, manage volunteers or work with people who might be at risk of food insecurity, you can take part in a citywide effort to screen and signpost for food insecurity.
 Email [email protected] to get involved.

 Are you researching food insecurity or food environments?
-Connect with the team of academics working with Good Food Plan by emailing Ellen on [email protected].
+Connect with the team of academics working with the Good Food Plan by emailing Ellen Schwaller on [email protected].

 Have you experienced food insecurity?
 Would you like to play a part in creating a city where everyone can eat good food?
 We would love to support you to share your story and work together to create a good food movement.
 Get in touch with us today.